meteor/meteor/content/mobile.md

 With Meteor, there is no need to install Cordova yourself, or use the `cordova` command directly.
 Cordova project creation happens as part of the Meteor run and build commands, and the project itself is considered a build artifact (stored in `.meteor/local/cordova-build` in your app directory) that can be deleted and recreated at any time.
 Instead of having you modify Cordova's `config.xml` file, Meteor reads a [`mobile-config.js`](http://docs.meteor.com/#/full/mobileconfigjs) file in the root of your app directory and uses the settings specified there to configure the generated project.

 Cordova apps don’t load web content over the network, but rely on locally stored HTML, CSS, JavaScript code and other assets.
 While Cordova by default uses `file://` URLs to serve the app, Meteor includes an integrated file serving mechanism on the device to support both bundling the initial assets and incrementally updating your app through [hot code push](#hot-code-push).
-This means your app will be served from `http://localhost:<port>`, which also has the benefit that web view's consider it a [secure origin](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) and won't block any sensitive features (which they increasingly do for `file://` URLs).
+This means your app will be served from `http://localhost:<port>`, which also has the benefit that web views consider it a [secure origin](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) and won't block any sensitive features (which they increasingly do for `file://` URLs).

 > <h4 id="what-port">What port will your app be served from?</h4>